 Historically, many maintenance departments used paper work orders, sticky notes, phone calls or emails to keep up with work orders.
-But with the tools a modern cloud-based work order system (also known as a CMMS or computerized maintenance management system) offers, work orders can be entered, tracked, organized and completed all digitally, or even on a mobile device.
+But with the tools a modern cloud-based work order system (also known as a CMMS or computerized maintenance management system) offers, work orders can be entered in real time, tracked, organized and completed all digitally, or even on a mobile device.
 A digital work order solution can save time, money and even provide quick documentation for compliance, budgeting, capital planning and more.

 We’ve seen clients save 10 percent on operational costs and 15-20 percent time savings with a cloud-based work order system.

-With a digital work order system, a work order can be created by anyone with a login or access to the online request form.
+With a digital work order system, a work order request can be created by anyone with a login or access to the online request form.
 After filling out the form, the work request will be routed into a queue within the system to be addressed by a specific technician or assigned to a technician by an administrator.